 Charter Communications launches its wireless service

-Charter’s Spectrum Mobile wireless service is based on its MVNO (mobile virtual network operator) agreement with Verizon (VZ).
-The company offers two packages as part of its wireless service.
-It offers unlimited mobile data for $45 per month.
-It also offers the option to pay for data usage at $14 per GB (gigabit) of mobile data.
+On June 30, Charter Communications (CHTR) launched Spectrum Mobile, its wireless service, with the help of its MVNO (mobile virtual network operator) agreement with Verizon (VZ).
+The company is now offering mobile services to new and existing Spectrum Internet subscribers at attractive prices.
+It’s offering two packages as a part of its wireless service: unlimited mobile data for $45 per month, and an option to pay for data usage at a rate of $14 per GB (gigabit) of mobile data.
+Both packages offer unlimited texting and talking, and subscribers can change between packages mid-month.

 Rise in mobile video traffic